 Remittances, usually understood as the money or goods that migrants send back to families and friends in origin countries, are often the most direct and well-known link between migration and development.
 Remittances exceed official development aid but are private funds.
 Global estimates of financial transfers by migrants include transactions beyond what are commonly assumed to be remittances, as the statistical definition used for the collection of data on remittances is broader (see IMF, 2009.
 Also, such estimates do not cover informal transfers.
 Remittances can also be of a social nature, such as the ideas, behaviour, identities, social capital and knowledge that migrants acquire during their residence in another part of the country or abroad, that can be transferred to communities of origin (Levitt, 1998: 927).

 Back to top

 After two consecutive years of decline (by 2.6 and 4.1% in 2015 and 2016 respectively), the World Bank estimates that international remittances to low- and middle-income countries have increased by 8.5 per cent in 2017, reaching USD 466 billion (Ratha et al., 2018).
 This sum is estimated to grow by 4.1 per cent to reach USD 485 billion in 2018.
-These funds, thus, largely outnumber Official Development Assistance (ODA).
-Overall, monetary transfers from migrant workers and others (for a definition and calculation see below) to all countries worldwide, including high-income countries, grew from USD 573 billion in 2016 to USD 613 billion in 2017 (ibid.).
+These funds largely outnumber Official Development Assistance (ODA).
+Overall, monetary transfers from migrant workers and others (for a definition and calculation see below) to all countries worldwide, including high-income countries, grew by 7 per cent from USD 573 billion in 2016 to USD 613 billion in 2017 (ibid.).